 Use of the Full Form of PASSporT

-[RFC 8224] supports the use of both full and compact forms of the PASSporT in the Identity header.
+The document [IETF RFC 8224] supports the use of both full and compact forms of the PASSporT in the Identity header.
 The full form of the PASSporT shall be used to avoid any potential SIP network element interaction with headers, in particular the Date header field, which could lead to large numbers of errors being generated.

 Handing of Calls with Signed SIP Resource Priority Header Field